stevedonovan/gentle-intro/1-basics.md

     }
 }
 ```
-In fact, it is more efficient to iterate over an array or array slice this way
+In fact, it is more efficient to iterate over an array or slice this way
 than to use `for i in 0..slice.len() {}` because Rust does not have to obsessively
 check every index operation.